d4rkr00t/aik/README.md

 import comp2 from '../comp2/comp2';
 ```

-Choose the way you like more.
+Choose the way you prefer the most.

 ### Custom templates